 Bayer North American Bee Care Center Celebrates 10,000 Visitors

-To commemorate our partners and all our visitors who helped us reach this key milestone, we also celebrated it with a $10,000 donation to Project PLANTS, a Grow For It project from the JC Raulston Arboretum that educates students about the science behind horticulture.
-The donation, made during a tour of the Bee Care Center two days before our celebration, will support future flower plantings, establishing forage and habitat for pollinators and supporting them in pollinating many of the crops and landscapes we enjoy.
-We’re excited to see these funds work to grow more flowers for bees and other pollinators!
+The 10,000th visitor milestone was also commemorated with a $10,000 donation from Bayer to Project PLANTS, a Grow For It project from the JC Raulston Arboretum educating students about the science behind horticulture.
+The donation, made during a tour of the Bee Care Center on Tuesday, April 18, will support flower plantings, establishing forage and habitat for pollinators and supporting them in pollinating many of the crops and landscapes we enjoy.